 In a separate development, Jack Straw, the Home Secretary, is expected to announce on Tuesday that the Government will not legislate to ban fox hunting in the next session.
-But he has told anti-hunting MPs that they will get enough time to ensure passage of a private member's Bill to ban the sport.
+But he has told anti-hunt MPs that they will get enough time to ensure passage of a private member's Bill.

-While its inclusion is not yet certain, as the contents of the Queen's Speech have yet to be finalised, it has advanced sharply up the Government's list of priorities.
+While its inclusion is not yet certain - the contents of the Queen's Speech have yet to be finalised - it has advanced up the Government's list of priorities.

-Until recently, it was being kept out of the programme for the coming session, but the rising crisis in the countryside, growing criticism of the Government's failure to bring in green legislation and last week's abolition of hereditary peers - who were expected to mount stiff opposition - have helped to ensure it a place in the provisional list.
+Until recently, it was being kept out of the programme for the coming session, but the crisis in the countryside, criticism of the Government's failure to bring in green legislation and the abolition of hereditary peers - who were expected to mount stiff opposition - have ensured it a place in the provisional list.

-The right to roam, the most controversial measure in the Bill, will give the public free access to mountain, moorland, downland, heathland and common land in England and Wales.
-Ministers are also considering including powers in the Bill, which would not be published until after Christmas, to enable them to open up other areas - such as the foreshore, riverbanks, lakesides and woodlands - without new legislation.
+Most controversially, the Bill, which will not be published before Christmas, would give the public free access to mountain, moorland, downland, heathland and common land in England and Wales.
+Ministers may also include powers enabling them to open other areas - such as the foreshore, riverbanks, lakesides and woodlands - without new legislation.

-The official Countryside Agency is to draw up maps of areas to be opened up, and an "access forum" in each area will try to reach a consensus on how the right to roam is to be implemented.
+The Countryside Agency is to draw up maps of areas to be opened, and an "access forum" in each area will try to reach a consensus on how the right to roam is to be implemented.
 Landowners will be able to restrict access for limited periods for activities such as shooting or heather burning.